invisibleXML/ixml/misc/pragmas.md

 * Rule rewriting

-  Using pragmas to specify that a rule as given is shorthand for a set of other rules.
-(Example: John Lumley's grammar rewriting for XPath.)
+  Using pragmas to specify that a rule as given is shorthand for a set of other rules, which can be obtained by rewriting the rule as given.

 * Tokenization annotation